raul-pop-30123/BobNastrusnicul/README.md

 ## Background & credits

-This project started as my final assignment ("atestat") for the professional Computer Science competency exam in high school — my first real project in Unity and my first time learning C#.
+This project started as my final assignment ("Atestat") for the professional Computer Science competency exam in high school — my first real project in Unity and my first time learning C#.
 The original academic write-up (in Romanian) is included under [`docs/`](docs/atestat-documentation-ro.pdf) for anyone curious about the process.

 Learning resources used along the way:
 - [Sharp Coder — Building a top-down shooter in Unity](https://www.sharpcoderblog.com/blog/building-a-top-down-shooter-game-in-unity)